wetryingtodorock/getblock-docs/en/rpc-service/kcc/json-rpc/kcc_rpc_modules.md

 ---
-title: kcc:rpc_modules \[POST\]
+title: kcc:rpc_modules - KuCoin Community Chain
-description: Lists enabled APIs and the version of each.
+description: Example code for the kcc:rpc_modules json-rpc method. Сomplete guide on how to use kcc:rpc_modules json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters